j-a-ryan/Collisions/README.md

 # Collisions

+This software is explained below.
+First, some salient notes:

+## Some Salient Notes

-Python devs keen on particle physics and on the possibility of contributing, please reach out.
+<b>Python devs</b> keen on particle physics and on the possibility of contributing, please reach out.

-Physicists desiring an app for visualizing particle accelerator experiments, please download <a href="https://github.com/j-a-ryan/Collisions/releases">the latest version</a> and play with it.
+<b>Physicists</b> desiring an app for visualizing particle accelerator experiments, please download <a href="https://github.com/j-a-ryan/Collisions/releases">the latest version</a> and play with it.
 Click on the Help button to read the manaul.
 After getting the hang of what it does, if you would like a similar application be built, please tell me about your ideas at j dot a dot ryan at protonmail.
 I am a former software developer headed to the physics graduate program at ODU in the fall of 2026.
 I have just been given an at odu.edu address: jryan017.
 Use either.

 #### Current status, June 18, 2026:
 Collisions v0.3.0 has sliders for each vectors m^2 value, allowing the user to change this value, as well as t, x, y, and z.
 It also has a slider for a boost parameter for the entire vector set, allowing the user to vary the overall transformation of the set.
 The user manual in the Help menu is quite elaborate now and explains almost all that the user needs to know.